dfoster82/sql-for-data-science-capstone-project/README.md

 * Milestone 4: Presenting Your Findings (Storytelling)

 The numbered documents in this repository correspond to these milestones.
-I analyzed the data in a Jupyter notebook using Python, pandas, and Seaborn.
+I analyzed the data in a Jupyter notebook using Python, pandas, matplotlib, and Seaborn.
 The PowerPoint presentation for Milestone 4 summarizes the survey findings and includes data visualizations.

 To view the complete notebook with all data visualizations, please view the notebook on Kaggle: https://www.kaggle.com/code/denisefoster/sql-for-data-science-capstone-project/notebook